Spilhaus History

 SPILHAUS IS BESPROEIING

-Spilhuas – Die verlede tot hede
+Spilhaus – Die verlede tot hede

 Toe Arnold Wilhelm Spilhaus sy eie verskepings- en landbouprodukte-uitvoerbesigheid gestig het in Oktober 1876, het hy geen benul gehad watter hoogtes sy maatskappy sou behaal nie.